TheIconfactory/Tapestry/Documentation/GettingStarted.md

 }
 ```

 We now need to let Loom know about the changes we've made.
-Click on the **↻** button in the lower-left corner of the window and you'll see `site` show up in the Connector panel.
-The next panel to the right, called the Feed panel, also has some information, too.
+Click on the **↻** button in the lower-left corner of the window and you'll see `site` show up in the _Connector_ panel.
+The next panel to the right, called the _Feed_ panel, also has some information.

 Let’s fill in some of the other configuration values to get a better icon: